citizenfish/locaria/docs/acl.md

 }
 ```

-ACL updates are complete overwrites of the requested item, so if a new group is being added to view then send:-
+ACL updates are complete overwrites of the requested item, so if a new group is being added to "view" then send:-

 ```json
 {